Posted on Aug 02, 2016 in Private Client by Megan Maclean (formerly Sweeney)

 We will be keeping a close eye on the progress of the proposed changes to the Law of Succession and will continue to keep you up to date on the progression of any proposed legislation and also the situation post-Brexit.

-Megan Sweeney is a Private Client Solicitor.
-For more information on Wills and Powers of Attorney please contact Megan Sweeney on the details below.
+Megan Maclean is a Private Client Solicitor.
+For more information on Wills and Powers of Attorney please contact Megan on 0131 225 8705

 Receive the latest news, legal updates and event information straight to your inboxStay Updated